andr3ribeiro/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 -   `--experimental-multi-worker=<number>`: Enable experimental multi-worker support which requires a `/wordpress` directory backed by a real file system.
 Pass a positive number to specify the number of workers to use.
 Otherwise, defaults to the number of CPUs minus one.

 :::info
-On Windows, the path format `/host/path:/vfs/path` can cause issues.
+On Windows, the path format used by `--mount`, for example, `/host/path:/vfs/path`, can cause issues.
 To resolve this, use the flags `--mount-dir` and `--mount-dir-before-install`.
-These flags let you specify host and virtual file system paths in an alternative format`"/host/path"` `"/vfs/path"`.
+These flags let you specify host and virtual file system paths in an alternative format: `"/host/path"` `"/vfs/path"`.
 :::

 ## Need some help with the CLI?